 Get to know each student as an individual.
-Build relationships with them based on trust and understanding.
+Build rapport with them based on trust and understanding.
 Be sure to let your compassion for each student reflect through your nonverbal behavior and your paraverbal communication.

-Keep to the Schedule You Set.
+Keep to the schedule you set.

-Be Aware of the Causes of Behavior.
+Be aware of the causes of behavior.

-Be consistent in your practice of these classroom management techniques.
 When students know what to expect from you, and what you expect from them, they’re more likely to be productive learners.
 Put these effective classroom management tips to use to manage disruptive behavior with confidence.